 Rehabilitation of 25.4Km of Kono City and Kabala Township Roads by Guicopres (SL) Limited requirements that has built up over the years in the National Road Network System.
 For successful implementation of this programme, the Government of Sierra Leone (GOSL) has provided funds toward the cost of the rehabilitation and construction of 25.4Km of roads in Koidu City and Kabala Townships.
 The project roads are located in the Northern and Eastern provinces of Sierra Leone.
 These roads will be surfaced with Asphaltic Concrete and includes the construction and maintenance of culverts and bridges.
 The project also involves the construction of standard junctions (roundabouts and intersections), lined drains, sidewalks and installation of road signs.
-The project consists of sixteen roads in Kono City and Seven Roads in Kabala Township.
 The project is funded by the Government of Sierra Leone.